How many H-2A petitions made by East PDX Today publication area employers were approved during 2024?

 U.S. Rep. Andrea Salinas Congresswoman for Oregon's 6th District

-Andrea Salinas addresses Trump controversy and school funding concerns in recent posts
+Andrea Salinas addresses economic challenges and local projects in recent social media posts

 Trending